From kerosene to gasoline, an 1892 Wayne Oil Tank & Pump Company dispenser preserves petroleum history.

 Self-measuring pump venders made good use of a dispenser that had become less needed because of electric lighting, Lease added.

 The original Wayne Oil Tank & Pump Company design was limited to the specific use of kerosene as a lamp fuel, Lease explained.
-Kerosene was sold in the general stores of rural America, where stores were often found at stage coach stops 15 miles to 25 miles apart.
+Kerosene was sold in general stores of rural America, where merchandise often could be found at stage coach stops spaced 15 miles to 25 miles apart.

 Kerosene lamp fuel would be joined by a new transportation fuel in the early 1900s, gasoline for autos.
 “Small cities now become the hub of commerce on a larger scale with the introduction of the combustion engine,” he added.
 Kerosene would succumb to the Rural Electrification Act (1936) as gasoline became the U.S. consumer’s primary need.

-“The Wayne pump, one of fifty made in1892, was then certified for the use of the transfer of Gasoline, and the vender made good use of what had become obsolete,” the amateur pump historian concluded in his 2020 email to AOGHS.
+“The Wayne pump, one of fifty made in1892, was then certified for the use of the transfer of Gasoline, and the vender made good use of what had become obsolete,” the amateur pump historian concluded in his 2020 email.
 He continues to research more information about the pump.

 Original 1892 Wayne Oil Tank Company pump, one of just 50 manufactured to dispense kerosene during the company's first year of business in Wayne, Indiana.

-Detailed Wayne pump measurement scale for accurate dispensing of kerosene and later, gasoline.
+Detailed Wayne pump measurement scale 70 designed for dispensing kerosene and later, gasoline.

-“It is in immaculate condition as you can see by the photographs, Lease noted in his email to AOGHS.
+“It is in immaculate condition as you can see by the photographs, Lease noted.
 He is seeking more information about the pump…and a potential petroleum museum interested in adding the Wayne pump to its collection.
-Comments are welcomed below.
+Insights are welcomed in comment section below.

 Learn more early transportation and gasoline pump history in First Gas Pump and Service Station and Coin-Operated Gas Pumps.